J. Edgar Hoover: Early life and education

-John Edgar Hoover was born on New Year's Day 1895 in Washington, D.C., to Anna Marie (née Scheitlin; 1860–1938) and Dickerson Naylor Hoover (1856–1921), chief of the printing division of the U.S. Coast and Geodetic Survey, formerly a plate maker for the same organization.
+Hoover was born on New Year's Day 1895 in Washington, D.C., to German American Anna Marie (née Scheitlin; 1860–1938) and Dickerson Naylor Hoover (1856–1921), chief of the printing division of the United States Coast and Geodetic Survey, formerly a plate maker for the same organization.
 Dickerson Hoover was of English and German ancestry.
 Hoover's maternal great-uncle, John Hitz, was a Swiss honorary consul general to the United States.
-Among his family, he was the closest to his mother, who was their moral guide and disciplinarian.
+Among his family, he was the closest to his mother, who despite being "inclined to instruction", showed great affection towards her son.

 Hoover was born in a house on the present site of Capitol Hill United Methodist Church, located on Seward Square near Eastern Market in Washington's Capitol Hill neighborhood.
 A stained glass window in the church is dedicated to him.
 Hoover did not have a birth certificate filed upon his birth, although it was required in 1895 in Washington.
 Two of his siblings did have certificates, but Hoover's was not filed until 1938 when he was 43.

 Hoover lived his entire life in Washington, D.C.
 He attended Central High School, where he sang in the school choir, participated in the Reserve Officers' Training Corps program, and competed on the debate team.
 During debates, he argued against women getting the right to vote and against the abolition of the death penalty.
-The school newspaper applauded his "cool, relentless logic."
+The school newspaper applauded his "cool, relentless logic".
 Hoover stuttered as a boy, which he later learned to manage by teaching himself to talk quickly—a style that he carried through his adult career.
 He eventually spoke with such ferocious speed that stenographers had a hard time following him.

 Hoover was 18 years old when he accepted his first job, an entry-level position as messenger in the orders department at the Library of Congress.
 The library was a half mile from his house.
-The experience shaped both Hoover and the creation of the FBI profiles; as Hoover noted in a 1951 letter: "This job ... trained me in the value of collating material.
+The experience shaped both Hoover and the creation of the FBI profiles; as Hoover observed in a 1951 letter, "This job ... trained me in the value of collating material.
 It gave me an excellent foundation for my work in the FBI where it has been necessary to collate information and evidence."